leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 registers = RegisterFile::default() = [0, 0, 0];
 {% endhighlight %}

-Note, we could declare the registers as global mutable variables outside the `cpu` function so that other functions or methods can use them without passing them in as parameters.
-However, it's unsafe to do this in multithreaded applications, so the Rust language forces you to use the `unsafe` code block whenever you want to do this.
-For example, if you wanted to print out the value of a global mutible version of the instruction pointer, then you would have to do it like so:
+Alternatively, you could declare the registers as global mutable variables outside the `cpu` function so other functions or methods can use them without passing them in as parameters.
+However, it’s unsafe to do this in multithreaded applications, so the Rust language forces you to use the `unsafe` code block if you want to do this.
+For example, if you wanted to print out the value of a global mutable version of the instruction pointer, then you would have to do it like so:

 {% highlight rust %}
 unsafe {